zer2/fantasy-basketball-optimizer/about/turnovers.md

     - One thousand seasons are simulated by sampling from the actual season of data
     - The team with the highest regular season record wins

 Down-weighting a single category can be a good strategy in general- it is essentially punting.
-If down-weighting turnovers is a uniquely important measure to take, then we should expect the benefit of down-weighting turnovers to be greater than the benefits of down-weighting other categories
+If down-weighting turnovers is a uniquely important measure to take, then the benefit of down-weighting turnovers to be greater than the benefits of down-weighting other categories

 The results are as follows for the turnover down-weighter's win rate: